AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/client-side-libraries.md

     >[!NOTE]
     >
-    >There is also a `npm run prod` profile which will minify the JS and CSS.
+    >There is also a `npm run prod` profile which minifies the JS and CSS.
 This is the standard compilation whenever the webpack build is triggered via Maven.
 More details about the [ui.frontend module can be found here](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/uifrontend.html).

 1. Inspect the file `site.css` beneath `ui.frontend/dist/clientlib-site/site.css`.
 This is the compiled CSS based on the Sass source files.